keuin/slbr/README.md

 ## 2. Why another Bilibili livestream recorder

-All the other recorders suck.
+All the other recorders are suck.
 So I write my own recorder, which, I hope, sucks less.

 ## Reference